-- Two investigational CGRP inhibitors with near-term anticipated approvals include rimegepant, an oral tablet and oral disintegrating tablet CGRP inhibitor, and eptinezumab, an IV formulation that could be funded under the medical benefit.
-Additional CGRP inhibitors early in their development include vazegepant, the first intranasally administered CGRP inhibitor, and atogepant, another oral CGRP inhibitor (Biohaven press release 2019, Staines 2019). - In April 2019, Teva announced that it would not pursue development of fremanezumab-vfrm for an episodic cluster headache indication due to results from the ENFORCE trial (Teva Pharmaceuticals press release 2019).
-Erenumabaooe is not currently in early phase studies for the indication of cluster headache (Clinicaltrials.gov 2019). - Medispan class: Migraine products monoclonal antibodies; Calcitonin gene-related peptide (CGRP) receptor antagonists
+- Additional CGRP inhibitors early in their development include vazegepant, the first intranasally administered CGRP inhibitor, and atogepant, another oral CGRP inhibitor (Biohaven press release 2019, Staines 2019). - In April 2019, Teva announced that it would not pursue development of fremanezumab-vfrm for an episodic cluster headache indication due to results from the ENFORCE trial (Teva Pharmaceuticals press release 2019).
+Erenumabaooe and eptinezumab-jjmr are not currently under clinical investigation for the indication of cluster headache (Clinicaltrials.gov 2020). - Medispan class: Migraine products monoclonal antibodies; Calcitonin gene-related peptide (CGRP) receptor antagonists